 Tests and diagnosis

-Before undergoing infertility testing, be aware that a certain amount of commitment is required.
-Your doctor or clinic will need to determine what your sexual habits are and may make recommendations about how you may need to change those habits.
-The tests and periods of trial and error may extend over several months.
-In about one-third of infertile couples, no specific cause is found (unexplained infertility).
+Before having infertility testing, be aware of the commitment that's required.
+Your doctor or clinic will need to determine what your sexual habits are and may make recommendations about changing them.
+Tests and treatment trial periods may extend over several months.
+In some infertile couples, no specific cause is found (unexplained infertility).

-Evaluation is expensive and in some cases involves uncomfortable procedures, and the expenses may not be reimbursed by many medical plans.
+Evaluation can be expensive and in some cases involves uncomfortable procedures.
+Many medical plans may not reimburse the cost of fertility treatment.
 Finally, there's no guarantee — even after all the testing and counseling — that conception will occur.

 Tests for men

 You may have a general physical exam.
 This includes an examination of your genitals.
 Specific fertility tests may include:

 You may have a general physical exam.
 This includes a regular gynecological exam.
 Specific fertility tests may include:

 Depending on your situation, rarely your testing may include: